RoonMoonlight/EnhancedMod/svwl/README.md

 > **"Welcome to wild life...
 Which lively nature surrounds you."**

 ## Description
-Stardew Valley: Wildlife is 11th EnhancedMod Series, aiming to improve Stardew Valley while not adding too much contents into the game.
+Stardew Valley: Wildlife is 11th EnhancedMod Series, aiming to improve and expand original Stardew Valley while not changing gameplay too much.

 ## Installation
-This mod requires [SMAPI](https://smapi.io/) to install this modpack.
+This modpack requires [SMAPI](https://smapi.io/) to install this modpack.
 More installation tutorial can be found [here](https://stardewvalleywiki.com/Modding:Player_Guide/Getting_Started).

-We recommend you to install this modpack on clean state.
+We recommend you to install this modpack on clean state (Without any saves).

 ## Release Notes
 ### 2022.01 "Isekai Cat"